Greg-T8/BlackHatPython/ch2/notes.md

 This chapter uses the socket module.
 - [https://docs.python.org/3/library/socket.html](https://docs.python.org/3/library/socket.html)

-This is the core module for all third-party tools and is all you really need for breaking in and maintaining access to target machines
+This is the core module for all third-party tools and is all you really need for breaking in and maintaining access to target machines.

 **TCP Client**
 The script [**tcp_client.py**](tcp_client.py) is an example of using the [socket](https://docs.python.org/3/library/socket.html) module to send and receive data from a host.